YurBro/YurBro/README.md

 - 👀 I’m interested in artificial intelligence, machine learning, fault diagnosis, scheduling optimization, deep learning and so on.
 - 🌱 At present, I am studying fault monitoring and diagnosis related to complex industrial processes.
 I am interested in deep learning and want to improve my diagnosis efficiency through deep learning technology.
 There are several projects about diagnosis at present, and I will share my project experience and some open-source code here.
 - 💞️ I’m looking to collaborate on ...
-- 📫 If you have any questions or comments on the code or anything else, email me at: yurz.control@gmail.com
+- 📫 If you have any questions or comments on the code or anything else, email me at: yurz.control@gmail.com or y.u.zhang@outlook.com
 - Current address: University of Surrey, Guildford, Surrey GU2 7XH, United Kingdom.